bmsuisse/deltalake2db/README.md

 - [ ] Deletion Vectors

 This does not do a Delta Lake Feature check yet, which is problematic for Deletion Vectors which are not supported yet.

+## Looking for something different? :)

+We also have the following projects around deltalake:

+- [LakeAPI](https://github.com/bmsuisse/lakeapi) for providing deltalake Tables
+- [Odbc2deltalake](https://github.com/bmsuisse/odbc2deltalake) to load MS SQL Server/ODBC Tables to Deltalake